min69u/Reforestation/README.md

-## Thanks for explaining the word "many" to me.
-It means a lot.
+## I have the heart of a lion... and a lifetime ban from the San Diego Zoo.